-Believe it or not, these boxes, at least the ones that still work, use an ancient mechanically triggered telegraph system to communicate with the Fire Department.
+From what I understand, these old-style call boxes with the handles (the ones that still work, that is) use an ancient mechanically triggered telegraph system to communicate with the Fire Department.
+Here's a great NY Times article from 1901 about this once cutting-edge technology.

 Outside a tiny Parks Department green space on a traffic island.
 Perhaps the work of the animal-loving Henry Stern?